Skip Navigation

 Recipe for Success

-This report reveals that among the top four UK-based outlets and top four US-based outlets with responsible climate reporting (i.e., in keeping with scientific consensus), five have recipe sections dominated by meat-based recipes, with only Washington Post, The Guardian, and Yahoo News having <50 percent of recipes categorized as “omnivorous.”
+This report reveals that among the top four UK-based outlets and top four US-based outlets with responsible climate reporting (i.e., in keeping with scientific consensus), five have recipe sections dominated by meat-based recipes, with only The Washington Post, The Guardian, and Yahoo News having <50 percent of recipes categorized as “omnivorous.”

 Read the full results